leonard-voss/nocpp/README.md

 ## :bomb: Attack Szenarios

 NOCPP uses various attack techniques, including inserting different data types and data values, as well as code injection.
 Please note that the effectiveness of this tool varies depending on the charging station.
 NOCPP recognizes successful system requests as well as error messages.
 In the event of a connection interruption (timeout), this is noted and the program is safely shut down.
 Due to the asynchronous program structure, this process can take significantly longer than the generation of the result PDF.

+The execution of the attack scenarios can be variably adapted in the state machine contained in the CSMS.py file.
+New attack scenarios can also be easily added.

+For the implementation of the attack scenarios, I recommend using the OCPP [specification](https://openchargealliance.org/protocols/open-charge-point-protocol/).
+However, the implementation on the respective charging stations can differ (significantly).